jrkotun/Pokemon-Mastering-Machine-Learning/README.md

 The Pokémon for this data set were from Pokémon generations 1 through 8.

-For the Pokémon Legendary prediction problem, the below features need to be scraped or calculated:
+For the Pokémon Legendary prediction problem, the below features needed to be scraped or calculated:
 - Summation and Average of All Stats
 - Each Individual Stat
 - Catch Rate
 - Legendary Status (True or False)

-For the Pokémon type prediction problem, the below features need to be scraped or calculated:
+For the Pokémon type prediction problem, the below features needed to be scraped or calculated:
 - Primary and Secondary Types
 - Egg Groups
 - Proportions of Move Types in Level Up Moveset